ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.

-The user agent MAY include a `WebTransport-Subprotocols-Available` header field in the CONNECT request, enumerating the possible subprotocols.
-If the server receives such a header, it MAY include a `WebTransport-Subprotocol` field in a successful (2xx) response.
-If it does, the server SHALL include a single subprotocol from the client's list in that field.
+The user agent MAY include a `WT-Protocol-Options` header field in the CONNECT request.
+The `WT-Protocol-Options` enumerates the possible subprotocols in preference order.
+If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
+If it does, the server SHALL include a single choice from the client's list in that field.
 Servers MAY reject the request if the client did not include a suitable subprotocol.

-Both `WebTransport-Subprotocols-Available` and `WebTransport-Subprotocol` are Structured Fields {{!RFC8941}}. `WebTransport-Subprotocols-Available` is a List of Tokens, and `WebTransport-Subprotocol` is a Token.
-The token in the `WebTransport-Subprotocol` response header field MUST be one of the tokens listed in `WebTransport-Subprotocols-Available` of the request.
-The semantics of individual token values is determined by the WebTransport resource in question, and are not registered in IANA's "ALPN Protocol IDs" registry.
+Both `WT-Protocol-Options` and `WT-Protocol` are Structured Fields
+{{!RFC8941}}. `WT-Protocol-Options` is a List of Tokens, and `WT-Protocol` is a Token.
+The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Protocol-Options` of the request.
+The semantics of individual token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.

 ## Limiting the Number of Simultaneous Sessions